apache/pulsar/site2/docs/reference-pulsar-admin.md

 ```

 ### `set-max-consumers`
-Set the maximum number of Consumers for a topic.
+Set the maximum number of consumers for a topic.

 Usage
 ```bash